US Mobile Tolling Platforms: Peasy

-Roadways: Available for toll roads in: California, Colorado, Delaware, Florida, Georgia, Illinois, Kansas, Kentucky, Massachusetts, Maryland, Maine, North Carolina, New Hampshire, New Jersey, New York, Texas, Virginia, Washington and West Virginia.
+Roadways: Was available for toll roads in: California, Colorado, Delaware, Florida, Georgia, Illinois, Kansas, Kentucky, Massachusetts, Maryland, Maine, North Carolina, New Hampshire, New Jersey, New York, Texas, Virginia, Washington and West Virginia.

-Capabilities: Allows users with or without a transponder device or a toll account to register vehicles for toll coverage with no pre-funding requirements.
-Automatically pays tolls via a credit card.
-A mobile phone is not required for toll location validation.
-Eliminates missed payments, violations, toll fines and penalties while using approved toll ways.
+Capabilities: Allowed users with or without a transponder device or a toll account to register vehicles for toll coverage with no pre-funding requirements.
+Automatically paid tolls via a credit card.
+A mobile phone was not required for toll location validation.
+Eliminated missed payments, violations, toll fines and penalties while using approved toll ways.